Remod-org/Teleportication/README.md

 Despite some similarites, the configuration and data files from other teleport plugins are NOT compatible.

-Teleportication uses SQLite for home, town, bandit, and outpost storage.
+Teleportication uses Sqlite for home, town, bandit, and outpost storage.
 The file is saved in {oxidedata}/Teleportication/teleportication.db.

 In-memory objects keep track of previous location for tpb, pending tpr/tpa, etc.  This could change as development progresses.